-Our vision is for standardised disclosure of transition risks to aid in asset price negotiations and reporting to investors to make the risk visible and stimulate adequate action.
-The proposed guidance identifies nine transition risks of material impact to real estate assets that can be financially modelled, standardised and communicated.
+Our vision is for standardised disclosure of transition risks to aid webpage. in asset price negotiations and reporting to investors to make the risk visible and stimulate adequate action.
+The proposed guidance This is a consultation version, as is the extract below.
+Commentary identifies nine transition risks of material impact to real estate is very welcome and should be addressed to andrea.carpenter@ assets that can be financially modelled, standardised and commuuli.org nicated.
 Those risks include the cost of decarbonisation, internal resourcing, energy costs, the carbon price, and embodied carbon, as well as the impact of decarbonisation on depreciation, changes in rental income and exit value.